Family Law Frequently Asked Questions

 Can I file my own divorce?
 If so, what are the risks?

 Garcia-Windsor, P.C.
 Answer: Yes, you can represent yourself (pro se), but it carries significant risks.
-You may make technical errors in legal documents, fail to properly divide retirement assets, or agree to custody terms that are legally difficult to change later.
+You may make technical errors in legal documents, fail to properly divide retirement assets, or agree to child custody terms that are legally difficult to change later.
 Without an attorney, you may lose rights you didn't even know you had.

 Can A.I. help me with my divorce case or a lawsuit?